Emmanuel-chukwudi/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all the files of different directories in long formart
+This is a script that prints the type of the file named iamafile